hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 In her Ph.D thesis, Ernst [@Ernst2009phd] investigates empirically the minimal NAND circuits for various functions.
 Nisan and Shocken's book [@NisanShocken2005]  builds a computing system starting from NAND gates and ending with high-level programs and games ("NAND to Tetris"); see also the website [nandtotetris.org](https://www.nand2tetris.org/).

-We defined the _size_ of a Boolean circuit in [booleancircdef]() to be the number of gates it contains.
+We defined the _size_ of a Boolean circuit in {{ref: booleancircdef}} to be the number of gates it contains.
 This is one of two conventions used in the literature.
 The other convention is to define the size as the number of _wires_ (equivalent to the number of gates plus the number of inputs).
 This makes very little difference in almost all settings, but can affect the circuit size complexity of some "pathological examples" of functions such as the constant zero function that do not depend on much of their inputs.